CISC4080, Computer Algorithms,

 • Use of electrnoic device:You may NOT use laptops, tablets, or mobile phones during lectures.

-• Expectation: Students are expected to spend five to eight hours outside of class each week in the assigned reading, homework and lab projects.
-Students are expected to read the assigned chapter of the textbooks (mostly from CLR and DPV) before the class.
+• Expectation: Students are expected to spend five to eight hours outside of class each week in the assigned reading, homework and lab/projects.
+Students are expected to read the assigned chapter of the textbooks (from the reference textbooks listed above) before the class.

 • Assignments: There will be around one assignment every 1-1.5 week, either programming lab assignments or written homework.
-No late submission is accepted unless you have asked and are granted an extension (no more than one week) for reasons such as illness, extremely heavy workload or other reasons.
-The maximum number of extensions per person is three.
+No late submission is accepted unless you have asked and are granted an extension (no longer than two days) for reasons such as illness, extremely heavy workload or other reasons.
+The maximum number of extensions per person for the whole semester is three.

 • Extra Credits: No extra credits opportunity will be given after final exam.